perfectomobile/HAR/README.md

 For mobile apps, network efficiency is critical for stable, fast user experiences.
 Large transactions, location and analytics data, and other 3rd party API calls can quickly make the app suck.

+## Who is Perfecto

+Perfecto helps developers ship better apps faster by infusing fast and complete feedback loops into your delivery pipelines.
+If you've ever thought "just let me code", that's what we're here to help you with.
+ For more info, visit our [site](https://www.perfectomobile.com/).

 ## Getting Started